pissardini/api_robodeck/README.md

 API Robodeck
 ============

-API Robodeck is a Application Programming Interface developed in C/C++  as  interface for robotic platform Robodeck (http://www.xbot.com.br/).
+API Robodeck is a Application Programming Interface developed in C/C++  as  interface for robotic platform Robodeck da empresa [XBot](http://www.xbot.com.br/).

 The origin of code were the libraries developed by Mauro E.S.
 Muñoz.
-Afterwards, the first proposal of API was presented in the research of Guilherme Orlandini "Development of Applications Based in Techniques of Computer Vision for Autonomous Mobile Robot" (2012).
+Afterwards, the first proposal of API was presented in the research of Guilherme Orlandini ["Development of Applications Based in Techniques of Computer Vision for Autonomous Mobile Robot" (2012)](http://www.xbot.com.br/wp-content/uploads/2012/10/Disserta%C3%A7%C3%A3o_Guilherme_V4_revisado_pos_defesa-2_corrigido_final.pdf).

-This API is a complete and updated version based on the Muñoz and Orlandini code, developed by R.S.Pissardini (2012-2014) in this research "Veículos autônomos de transporte terrestre: proposta de arquitetura de tomada de decisão para navegação autônoma".
-This version still require minor modifications (such Makefile files), but is fully functional for use.
+This API is a complete and updated version based on the Muñoz and Orlandini code, developed by R.S.Pissardini (2012-2014) in this research ["Veículos autônomos de transporte terrestre: proposta de arquitetura de tomada de decisão para navegação autônoma" (2014)](https://teses.usp.br/teses/disponiveis/3/3138/tde-26082015-161805/pt-br.php).
+This version still needs improvements (such Makefile files), but it is fully functional for use.

 How to Use
 ==========